Kebab Shop Salad Dressing

 How Do You Make Red Cabbage Like A Kebab Shop

 You simply follow the simple recipe of olive oil, white vinegar, lemon, herbs and salt.
 The secret to get it tasting like you have just bought it from the kebab shop is to give its time.
 Giving it time for all the flavours to marry together will make it taste exactly the same as if you had bought it from your favourite Turkish kebab shop.
+Leave for at least 30 minutes for the marinade to do its work.

 I have added some more great dressings below, all very simple and costing pennies to make, the best dressing is way down at the bottom, mine of course.